davidhoness/sstv_decoder/README.md

 --- | ---
 ![image](https://www.spaceflightsoftware.com/ARISS_SSTV/uploads/40309.jpg)|![image](https://www.spaceflightsoftware.com/ARISS_SSTV/uploads/40509.png)

-These instructions show you how to set up a ground station and receive them using just a Raspberry Pi computer and an RTL-SDR USB dongle.
+These instructions show you how to set up a ground station and receive SSTV pictures using just a Raspberry Pi computer and an RTL-SDR USB dongle.
 Why use a Raspberry Pi?
 This could be done using a desktop PC or Mac however you often need to leave the receiver running overnight, waiting for the ISS to fly over your location, and it's usually easier to tie up a Raspberry Pi with this task than your main utilitarian computer that you use all the time.

 ## Playing with SSTV on a mobile phone